 Working under pressure

 You need to be calm and patient — no matter what.
 Everyone is going to be excited and nervous.
 There will be situations when you are not going to have enough room for your makeup.
 Your assistant may not show up or you need to work quickly because someone else is late.
-Whatever the reason that is testing your nerves, you are the one who needs to show confidence and patience and hide your improv game.
+Whatever the reason that is testing your nerves, you are the one who needs to show confidence.
+You will need to have patience and hide your improv game anytime.
 Being calm and professional will be remembered as well as your makeup.

 Trials and working hours beyond the Big Day